orlandosyv/orlandosyv/README.md

 - 📫 How to reach me: sergioyv@gmail.com

-⚡ Fun fact: I like to watch football and sign in Karaokes.
+⚡ Fun fact: I like to watch football and sing in Karaokes.

 <!--
 **orlandosyv/orlandosyv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.